Regardless of how old you are now, you’ll probably have a harder time pulling off a financially secure retirement than your parents did.

 8. More seniors are single

-About 12 million adults age 65 and older live alone, according to Pew Research Center.
+About 12 million adults age 65 and older live alone, according to a 2016 study from the Pew Research Center.

 Many find freedom in being single, but it can be difficult for one person to support a household financially.